Edit

 Query parameters

-Queries in SAP BW can have dynamic filters defined that allow you to restrict the data set that's returned by the query.
+Queries in SAP BW can have dynamic filters defined that allow you to restrict the data set returned by the query.
 In the BEx Query Designer, this type of dynamic filter can be defined with what's called a Characteristic Restriction and assigning a Variable to that restriction.
 Variables on a query can be required or optional, and they're available to the user in the navigator.

 Screenshot showing the variables displayed as parameters above the data preview area.